Divergent growth: COVID-19-hit Asia ships more gasoline to U.S.

 Exports from South Korea to the United States doubled in May from April, while India’s volumes rose 17%, the data showed.

-In what traders say are rare moves, at least two gasoline cargoes are being shipped west from India's Reliance Industries.
-(RELI.NS).
+In what traders say are rare moves, at least two gasoline cargoes are being shipped west from India’s Reliance Industries..

 Sikka port in western Gujarat state is operated by Reliance, operator of the world’s biggest refining complex.
 Reliance’s gasoline and alkylate exports surged to a two-year high of more than 1.3 million tonnes for May, Refinitiv Oil Research said.